 All we need to do is input the entries one by one.
 Observe that when we open the 5 number summary calculator, we see only eight fields where we can input numbers.
 However, once we fill these in, new ones will appear, and, all in all, the calculator allows up to thirty values.

 We write our numbers in the fields marked as #1 up to #24.
 Observe how a partial answer is already shown when we input the second value and how it changes with every number we give.
 Also, note how our entries are not ordered from smallest to largest.
 The calculator does the ordering for us, and even gives us the tidied sequence under the variable fields.

 Once we input the last number, we'll see the five number summary of our statistics problem.
 Before we analyze it, let's grab a piece of paper and see how to find the 5 number summary ourselves.

 First of all, we need to order our numbers from smallest to largest.
 Oh, bother...
 That's already some overtime in comparison to using the Omni Calculator.
 Anyway, here it is:

-Just as we described in the above section, we begin by finding the minimum and the maximum:
+Just as we described in, we begin by finding the minimum and the maximum:

 minimum = 9,